Neilos/login_counter/README.md

   * Please have acceptance tests for the app.
 Write them first.
   * Use bcrypt, hasing and salting to manage the password of the user
   * Use either postgres or mongoid as the database.
 Use either mongoid or datamapper.
-  * Use a cookie with a customer secret key
+  * Use a cookie with a custom secret key
   * Set your cookie to be http-only
   * Deploy to heroku.
 Make sure it works there (you'll need to add necessary add ons).
   * Validate your HTML with http://validator.w3.org/.
 Try to fix the errors it may show